The Choir Today

 Whatever our individual ability and experience, the one thing we all share is a love of choral music, and of performing it for local audiences.

-Choir membership in 2017 numbered around 100, with between 70 and 90 members taking part in each concert.
+Choir membership in 2018 numbers around 100, with between 70 and 90 members taking part in each concert.

-The Choir’s Conductor for over ten years, Dr Carlos Alvarado, is an experienced and accomplished musician, having been trained at The Tchaikovsky Conservertory in Moscow and Berlin.
+The Choir’s Conductor since 2003, Dr Carlos Alvarado, is an experienced and accomplished musician, having been trained at The Tchaikovsky Conservertory in Moscow and Berlin.
 His particular expertise is in melding the singing of such a variety of voices and abilities to make memorable performances.

 Audience members and critics have commented that the quality of singing belies the Choir’s amateur, non-auditioned status.